Professor Marat Shterin

 Expertise and public engagement

-- I have provided consultancy and talks for civil service, NGOs, law companies and other public bodies.
-These ranged from expert conclusions on particular religious groups to my recent talk on Religion and the Fall of the Soviet Union for the Foreign and Commonwealth Office.
+I have provided consultancy and talks for civil service, NGOs, law companies and other public bodies.
+These ranged from expert conclusions on particular religious groups to talks on Religion and the Fall of the Soviet Union for the Foreign and Commonwealth Office.

 Further Details